jandremarais/image-registration-challenge/README.md

 cd app
 poetry install
 ```
-to have create a virtual environment with all the python dependencies installed.
+to create a virtual environment with all the python dependencies installed.